 In late 2008, United Civil completed the third stage of this sewerage reticulation scheme, a $14.4m development that won a New Zealand Contractors Federation Construction Excellence Award in 2009.

-Completed over a period of two years, the scope of this project included the construction of the following;
+Completed over a period of two years, the scope of this project included construction of:

 - 15 pumping stations and associated emergency storage facilities, electrical control and telemetry systems

-- 23,000m of pressure pipeline using polyethylene pipe of diameters up to 280mm
+- 23,000 metres of pressure pipeline using polyethylene pipe of diameters up to 280mm

 - 230 manholes